 Nexplanon (etonogestrel) is an implant placed in your arm to prevent pregnancy.
-It's a long-acting medication that continues to prevent pregnancy for up to 3 years after insertion.
+It's a type of long-acting birth control that can prevent pregnancy for up to 5 years after insertion.
 It's one of the most effective forms of birth control available.
-Unlike other birth control options that contain two hormones (estrogen and progesterone), Nexplanon (etonogestrel) only contains a progesterone called etonogestrel.
-The most common side effects include irregular vaginal bleeding (e.g., longer periods, spotting) and headaches.
+Nexplanon (etonogestrel) only contains one type of hormone, a progestin called etonogestrel.
+The most common side effects include headaches and irregular vaginal bleeding (e.g., longer periods, spotting).

-The Nexplanon (etonogestrel) implant slowly releases etonogestrel, which is a progestin (a manmade form of progesterone).
-It works to prevent pregnancy by stopping your ovaries from releasing an egg, by making it difficult for sperm to enter the uterus (womb), and by preventing a fertilized egg from implanting in your uterus.
+The Nexplanon (etonogestrel) implant slowly releases etonogestrel, which is a progestin (a lab-made form of progesterone).
+It works to prevent pregnancy in a few ways.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.